Tailor: Generating and Perturbing Text with Semantic Controls: Generator Details

 \subsection{Training details}

-\paragraph{Training inputs.} During training, we randomly select, with equal probabilities, whether to mask all arguments or a subset of arguments.
+\paragraph{Training inputs.} During training, we randomly select, with equal probabilities, whether to mask all arguments or a subset.
 If a subset, we uniformly select the proportion of arguments to mask.
-To determine the number of extra blank tokens, we uniformly select a value less than 10 and set the number of blanks to be the maximum of that selected value and the number of arguments to mask.
-Any extra blank tokens (\ie remaining after masking arguments) are inserted between subtrees of the predicate.
+To determine the number of extra blanks, we uniformly select a value less than 10 and set the number of blanks to be the maximum of that selected value and the number of arguments to mask.
+Any extra blanks (\ie remaining after masking arguments) are inserted between subtrees of the predicate.

 We also randomly select keyword contents and keyword specificities.
 For each argument span, we extract, using \texttt{spacy}, four keyword types from the span: \emph{noun chunks}, \emph{random subtrees}, \emph{exact} keywords, and \emph{prefixes}.
 For prefixes, we uniformly select a number of tokens to include as the keyword (from 1 to the entire span).
 Once we extract all keyword candidates, we create corresponding keyword specificities: A keyword is \textit{complete} if it contains all tokens in the original span, \textit{partial} if it contains at least all but 5 tokens, and \textit{sparse} otherwise.
 Then, we uniformly select a keyword content/specificity pair for each span from the set of keyword candidates (including the \optag{*} symbol).\footnote{Because of how keywords are sampled, we notice that the generator is sensitive to the case of keyword contents.
 For example, if the keyword for a temporal span is \textit{In 1980} instead of \textit{in 1980}, \sysname is biased towards generating it at the beginning of the sentence.
 We hypothesize that because some of the keywords we sample during training are cased (\eg \emph{exact} will lead to a cased keyword for a capitalized span beginning a sentence), the generator learns a bias towards generating spans with uppercase keyword at the beginning of the sentence.
 In applying the generator to perturbations, the case of keyword contents can be used to manipulate the order of generated roles when a certain order of generated contents is desired; otherwise, uncased keywords can be used.}